Find Grad Schools

 25 Yearly Graduations

 Embry-Riddle Aeronautical University - Worldwide tops the list of the most popular school in the U.S. for mechanic & repair technologies majors who are seeking their master's degree.
 Roughly 13,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,640 per year, while in-state graduate students, on average, pay $9,672 per year.
+The average in-state tuition for full-time undergraduates is $11,160 per year, while in-state graduate students, on average, pay $9,276 per year.
 During the most recent year for which we have data, 25 people received their master's degree in mechanic & repair technologies from Embry-Riddle Worldwide.
-Of these students, 14% were women and 38% were members of underrepresented racial-ethnic groups.
+About 15% of this group were women, and 19% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to mechanic & repair technologies that offer master’s degrees.